Rody Kenny Courtice

 Rody Kenny Courtice (born Roselyn Margaret Kenny; 1891–1973) was a modernist Canadian painter.
-She was associated with the Group of Seven early in her career, but later moved away into a more individual style.
-She was active in associations of artist and worked for the professionalization of their occupation.
+She was associated with the Group of Seven early in her career, but later developed a more individual style.
+She was active in associations of artists and worked for the professionalization of their occupation.
 She also was an educator.

 Life

 Roselyn Margaret Kenny was born in Renfrew, Ontario, in 1891.

-She was one of the first women to be admitted to the Ontario College of Art to study under Arthur Lismer.
+She was one of the first women to be admitted to the Ontario College of Art to study with Arthur Lismer.

 She won a scholarship each year from 1920 to 1924.

-Courtice was a librarian at the Ontario College of Art from 1925 to 1926, and for ten years, was assistant instructor for children's classes under Lismer.
+Courtice was a librarian at the Ontario College of Art from 1925 to 1926, and for ten years, was assistant instructor for children's classes with Lismer.

 She also studied puppets and stagecraft under Tony Sarg at the Art Institute of Chicago in 1927, and continued to study these subjects in New York, London and Paris.

 She was assistant instructor to John William Beatty at the Port Hope Summer School.

 She taught at the Doon School of Art.
 She and John Alford taught the teachers' summer course.

 In 1950, Courtice studied at Hans Hofmann's summer school in Provincetown, Massachusetts.

 Courtice was first married to Henry Lloyd Hammond, a lieutenant in the Royal Air Force who was killed in action on 4 August 1918.
 Her second marriage was to Andrew Roy Courtice.
 She died in 1973.